Marcelllombm/ProjetosDiversos/README.md

 <a id="how-to-use-app-produtos"></a>

 ### < How To Use />
-To clone and run this application, you will need Git, Node.js v14.15 or higher installed on your computer.
+:hash: To clone and run this application, you will need Git, Node.js v14.15 or higher installed on your computer.
 From your command line:

 ```
  Clone this repository